moxcomic/archer/README_EN.md

 **Warning:** Using Archer **"may result in account bans"**, and Archer takes no responsibility for any consequences arising from its use! **If you are concerned about your account**, please **"try to use a secondary account"** when using this software!

+**Note:** This software does not offer a free version.
+If you cannot accept this, please do not download or use it.
+If you live in a parallel world where everything is free, or if Cook gives you 10 free iPhones every year, we might consider it.
+We are not philanthropists.
+The maintenance costs of the software and the electricity expenses for training machines are substantial, and we currently do not have the capacity to bear these costs.

 ## AI Rank

 The highest rank currently achieved by **Archer** is **"Tenhou 9 Dan"**.
 Due to certain factors, the rank information for **Mahjong Soul** is **"temporarily undisclosed"**.